-- Report initial data from the CLN3 Batten disease Phase 1/2 study and advance regulatory discussions to finalize clinical and regulatory path
+- Reported initial data from the CLN3 Batten disease gene therapy Phase 1/2 study; Advance manufacturing activities and regulatory discussions to enable dosing additional patients with GMP clinical grade material

-- Continue IND-enabling toxicology work in Pompe disease and progress towards IND
+- Continue to progress IND-enabling work in both Pompe and Fabry gene therapies

 Conference Call and Webcast

-Galafold® (migalastat) 123 mg capsules is an oral pharmacological chaperone of alpha-Galactosidase A (alpha-Gal A) for the treatment of Fabry disease in adults who have amenable GLA variants.
+Galafold® (migalastat) 123 mg capsules is an oral pharmacological chaperone of alpha-Galactosidase A (alpha-Gal A) for the treatment of Fabry disease in adults who have amenable galactosidase alpha gene (GLA) variants.
 In these patients, Galafold works by stabilizing the body’s own dysfunctional enzyme so that it can clear the accumulation of disease substrate.
 Globally, Amicus Therapeutics estimates that approximately 35 to 50 percent of Fabry patients may have amenable GLA variants, though amenability rates within this range vary by geography.
-Galafold is approved in over 40 countries around the world, including the U.S., EU, Japan and others.
+Galafold is approved in over 40 countries around the world, including the U.S., EU, U.K., Japan and others.

 Galafold is indicated for the treatment of adults with a confirmed diagnosis of Fabry disease and an amenable galactosidase alpha gene (GLA) variant based on in vitro assay data.

 This indication is approved under accelerated approval based on reduction in kidney interstitial capillary cell globotriaosylceramide (KIC GL-3) substrate.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.

 The most common adverse reactions reported with Galafold (≥10%) were headache, nasopharyngitis, urinary tract infection, nausea and pyrexia.